DanPace725/CFAR-Framework/docs/index.md

-# Resolution Systems Framework Documentation
+# CFAR Framework Documentation

 <!-- Overview + mental models -->

 ## Welcome
-This is the main documentation site for the Resolution Systems Framework.
+This is the main documentation site for the CFAR Framework (Constraint-Fluctuation-Attention-Resolution).

 ## Mental Models
 *Coming soon - core conceptual frameworks and mental models*